shudnal/TradersExtended/README.md

 * configs saved as JSON files next to dll or in subdirectories
 * configurable items are added to current lists (not replacing current vanilla items)
 * double click on stackable item you want to buy (i.g.
 Iron pit ) to enter needed items amount
+* use right gamepad stick to scroll sell list.
+Use (X) to sell selected item (ignore button hint)

 ## Config file names
 * are case insensitive for Windows